Media companies, executives drop out of Saudi event over missing journalist

 British billionaire Richard Branson said on Thursday that his Virgin Group would suspend its discussions with Saudi Arabia’s Public Investment Fund over a planned $1 billion investment in the group’s space ventures, in light of events involving Khashoggi.

-Reporting by Imani Moise in New York and Saeed Azhar in Dubai; Additional reporting by Yara Bayoumy in Washington; Editing by Toni Reinhold and Grant McCool
+Reporting by Imani Moise in New York and Saeed Azhar in Dubai; Additional reporting by Yara Bayoumy in Washington, Ismail Shakil and Rama Venkat in Bengaluru; Editing by Toni Reinhold and Grant McCool